AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/mapping-data-ims-orgs.md

 Out of the box, you are not able to report on the combination of data from multiple report suites across multiple IMS organizations in Customer Journey Analytics.
 The reason for this limitation is that data ingestion from Adobe Analytics into Experience Platform through the Analytics source connector supports only the ingestion of data owned by a single IMS organization.
 The IMS organization for which you are provisioned and which you use to log in to Adobe Analytics, Experience Platform and Customer Journey Analytics.

 With the *Cross-IMS data mapping* feature, you can request Adobe to map data.
-The feature uses the Analytics source connector to map data from report suites that reside across multiple *source* IMS organizations to report suites (and ultimate datasets) that are part of one *destination* IMS organization.
+The feature uses the Analytics source connector to map data from report suites that reside across multiple *source* IMS organizations to report suites (and ultimately datasets) that are part of one *destination* IMS organization.
 For example:

 | Illustration | Explanation  |
 |---|---|